New Energy Action Framework lacks details

-VICTORIA, B.C. – Today, the BC Coroners Service reported that 171 people died from drug poisonings in September of this year.
+VICTORIA, B.C. – Today, BC’s Chief Coroner released their most recent report on illicit drug toxicity deaths.
 Sonia Furstenau, Leader of the B.C.
-Greens and MLA for Cowichan Valley, has issued the following statement:
+Greens and MLA for Cowichan Valley, has released the following statement: